hirobo/world-earthquake/README.md

   * mart_earthquakes

 #### 3.7 Build a docker image and push to GCP Artifact registry for flows
+There are two ways to deploy flows to Prefect Cloud:

+1. build and push from your terminal
+2. run GitHUb Action `Build and Push Flows Image`

+##### Option 1. build and push from your terminal
 Go to the root directory (not `docker/prefect-flows`).
 Make sure that the environment variable $WORLD_EARTHQUAKE_FLOWS_DOCKER_IMAGE is loaded.